 Eggs have gotten a bad rap over the years because of cholesterol fears; however, new research has dispelled the notion that eggs are bad for you.
-Many people feared that eating eggs raised blood cholesterol levels and increased your chances of getting heart disease.
+Many people feared that eating eggs raised blood cholesterol levels and increased their chances of getting heart disease.
 Based on new research, scientists have found that the cholesterol you eat has very little effect on the cholesterol levels in your blood, which is mostly produced by your liver.
-Another benefit is that eggs are low in saturated fat which generally is a larger issue.
+Other benefits are that eggs are low in saturated fat and can help prevent cardiovascular disease.
 It’s long been known that diets high in saturated fats are a significant risk factor for artery or heart disease.

 Just like ripe bananas, eggs are also a nutritional powerhouse and contain nearly all the vitamins and minerals you need to function daily.
 Here are 8 things that will happen to your body if you start eating 2 eggs a day.

-1) Your eyesight will be preserved because of lutein in eggs.
+1) Your eyesight will be preserved because of the benefits of lutein in eggs.

 You may have been told to eat your carrots as a child to maintain good eyesight; however, eggs also contain high levels of lutein.
 Lutein is a carotenoid that is essential for eye and skin health and research have shown that lutein in eggs provides up to 200-300% more bioavailability than lutein from vegetable sources.
 The benefits of eggs are that it’s easier for your body to absorb because eggs provide lutein in lipid form.